San Marino Shrine

-San Marino Shrine (サンマリノ神社) is a shrine in Serravalle, Republic of San Marino.
-It is the first official Shinto shrine in Europe supported by the Jinja Honcho when the shrine was established.
+San Marino Shrine (サンマリノ神社, San Marino Jinja) is a shrine in Serravalle, Republic of San Marino.
+It is the first official Shinto shrine in Europe supported by the Association of Shinto Shrines when the shrine was established.

 History

 Manlio Cadero planned the construction of the shrine in consultation with the Jinja Honcho.
 It was financed through the sale of 'Japan-San Marino Friendship Charity Gold Coins'.

 The shrine was founded on 21 June 2014, and opened to the public the following day.
 The San Marino shrine was inaugurated in the presence of 150 personalities including the president of the Association of Shinto Shrines and Yoko Kishi, mother of the former Prime Minister of Japan Shinzō Abe and daughter of Prime Minister Nobusuke Kishi.
 The shrine was established at the initiative of the Japan San Marino Friendship Society (JSFS) in commemoration of the victims of the 2011 Tōhoku earthquake and tsunami.

-The Association of Shinto Shrines (Jinja Honcho) considers San Marino Jinja as the first official shrine in Europe.
+The Association of Shinto Shrines considers San Marino Jinja as the first official shrine in Europe.

-However, as not all Jinja resort under Jinja Honcho, the "Yamakage Shinto Holland Saigu" in The Netherlands, established in 1980 by the Japanese Dutch Shinzen Foundation, is actually the first jinja in Europe.
+However, as not all shrines fall under Association, the "Yamakage Shinto Holland Saigu" in The Netherlands, established in 1980 by the Japanese Dutch Shinzen Foundation, is actually the first jinja in Europe.

 From 2019, marriages recognized by the Civil Registry office of the Republic of San Marino can be celebrated there, therefore valid throughout the world.

 Main shrine

 The sanctuary of San Marino with the tōrō (stone lanterns) at its entrance.

-The style of the main hall is Shinmei-zukuri, the same as that of the Ise Jingu.
-In the shrine area there are also a torii (portal), a pair of tōrō (lanterns) and a small Chōzuya (ablution fountain), all very frequent elements in Shinto architecture.
+The style of the main hall is shinmei-zukuri, the same as that of the Ise Jingu.
+In the shrine area there are also a torii (portal), a pair of tōrō (lanterns) and a small chōzuya (ablution fountain), all very frequent elements in Shinto architecture.
 The shine of San Marino consists of a small square-based monument with a side of 2.5 meters and made in Japan with cedar wood.
 Parts of the main hall were built using wood from the Ise Jingu shrine.

 The main hall was built in Japan, dismantled and transported by sea to San Marino, where it was rebuilt by Japanese architects on a foundation made of typical sandstone.

 The temple is surrounded by numerous rows of vines, set against the backdrop of the Mediterranean mountains and landscapes.

 Deities

-The Shrine of San Marino is consecrated to the kami Amaterasu, who in the Shinto pantheon personifies the deity of the Sun, the primary source of life on Earth.
-In Japanese mythology, Amaterasu is the first and most important of the Shinto deities, as according to tradition she is the creator of the Rising Sun archipelago and ancestor of the Japanese emperors.
-In fact, the legendary Jimmu, Japan's first emperor, is considered a direct great-grandson of the goddess Amaterasu.
+The Shrine of San Marino is consecrated to the kami Amaterasu, the personification of the Sun, the primary source of life on Earth.
+She is thus the most important deity of the Shinto pantheon, as she is also a traditional ancestor of Japanese emperors. starting with the legendary Jimmu, her great-grandson.